 If you still aren’t able to resolve the problem, you can turn to the IRS.
 Call 800-829-1040, the IRS’ toll-free service, with the following information:

-• Your name, contact information and Social Security number
+• Your name, contact information, and taxpayer identification number

 • Your employer’s name and contact information

-• An estimate of how much you earned and how much was withheld from your income in federal taxes—your paystubs might help with this part
+• An estimate of how much you earned and how much was withheld from your income in federal taxes; pay stubs might help with this part

-You may be asked to file Form 4852, which serves as a substitute to form W-2, if the W-2 can’t be located.
+You may be asked to file Form 4852, which serves as a substitute for Form W-2 if the W-2 can’t be located.
 On Form 4852, you’ll need to estimate wages earned and taxes withheld.
 Base the estimate on year-to-date information from your final pay stub, if possible.

 Ready for a Better Banking Experience?